MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 * [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element)

-While you reading through this article you may wonder about some weirdnesses of the above keywords.
-For instance, we attached the `EventListener` to the `window` but we don't use something like, `window.scrollHeight` or `window.scrollTop`.
+While reading this article, you may wonder about some weirdnesses of the above keywords.
+For instance, we attached the `EventListener` to the `window` but, we don't use something like `window.scrollHeight` or `window.scrollTop`.

 So then, this is the right section to clear them out.
-Here is some cases where they have some differences from each other.
+Here are some cases where they have some differences from each other.

- **(i) Getting the distance that the document is currently scrolled vertically for the window and the Element**
+ **(i) Getting the distance that the document is currently scrolled vertically for the window and the element**

-To do this, `Window` interface has two properties, one is newer than the other.
+In this case, the `Window` interface has two properties and, both give the distance that the `window` has scrolled.
+One is newer than the other.
    * `pageYOffset` (older)
    * `scrollY` (newer)

-In the meantime `Element` has `scrollTop`.
+In the meantime, `Element` has `scrollTop` to do the job.

 **(ii) *window.onscroll* and *document.body.onscroll***

-These two are interchangeable, that means if we do some changes to one of them the other one is also inherits those changes as well.
+These two are interchangeable, which means if one of them gets changed, the other one inherits those changes as well.

 ```javascript